godotengine/godot-docs/classes/class_theme.rst

 - void **copy_theme** **(** :ref:`Theme<class_Theme>` other **)**

-Sets the Theme's values to a copy of a given theme.
+Sets the theme's values to a copy of a given theme.

 ----